LLaRA: Supercharging Robot Learning Data for Vision-Language Policy: Experiments

-\subsection{Real-world Robot Experiments}
+\subsection{Real-world robot experiments}

-We further conduct zero-shot generalization, finetuning, and joint training experiments in a novel real-world environment.
-For the zero-shot generalization and finetuning, we use the pretrained models from \sref{sec:vima_main} only trained on simulated VIMA data.
-We also make the setting very challenging by selecting the pretrained model only using 1.2\% of the VIMA training data (\dtbase).
-The joint training setting uses such data and the robot data (which we mention below) together, training the model from scratch.

-We use a robot arm with a gripper and an RGB camera positioned above the arm to collect observations.
-The RGB camera is mounted in a single position above the robot arm, providing a 3rd person view of the scene for observations.
-The robot action space is the same as in VIMA.
-For the methods that rely on object detection, we employed one-shot detection using OWLv2~\cite{minderer2024scaling} to identify and generate bounding boxes for each object in the images and a suffix `OD' is added to the end of the method.
+We further conduct zero-shot generalization, finetuning, and joint training experiments in a novel real-world environment, in which there is a robot arm with a gripper and a fixed RGB camera positioned above the arm to collect observations (see \fref{fig:robot_photo}).
+The action space is the same as the one in VIMA.
+As all the objects are placed on a plain surface and the camera is fixed, similar to VIMA,